vanting/juicyslider/README.md

     	mask: "raster", 							// "raster", "square", "strip" or "none"
      	bgcolor: "#000",
      	autoplay: 4000, 							// 0 for no autoplay, any other postive number for play interval in (ms)
+		shuffle: false, 							// set true to shuffle the picture order
      	show: {effect: 'fade', duration: 1500}, 	// effect params refer to jQuery UI
     	hide: {effect: 'fade', duration: 1500},		// try 'puff' or 'drop' for the effect arg });